SERVICES

 That step is Sensitivity Reading, and it’s crucial.

-Of course, no group of people is a monolith, so no single character could—or should be expected to—represent the rang and diversity within their own group.
+Of course, no group of people is a monolith, so no single character could—or should be expected to—represent the range and diversity within their own group.

 That said, your Black, fat, or autistic characters should feel conscientiously crafted to be their layered, unique selves with relatable goals, fears, and wants wrapped in a package authentic to them as individuals and as a member of their group.